Plan your epic East Coast Tasmania road trip with this itinerary, including the top places to visit with or without

 The journey can be just as rewarding as a destination, and this is what you’ll discover with this ultimate Tasmania road trip planner.

-If time is precious, the below guide is for two nights, and three full days exploring the top sights and things to do on the East Coast of Tasmania.
+If time is precious, the below East Coast Tasmania travel guide is for two nights, three full days exploring the top sights and things to do on the East Coast of Tasmania.
 Before I go into detail about all the places to see, here’s a short overview.